RutaZaite/Assigment/README.md

  # SalesFlow Tests

- This project contains automated tests for the SalesFlow application, written with Playwright.
+ This project contains automated tests for the SalesFlow application, written with Playwright with workflow implementation via GithubActions.

  ## Installation